nof-sh/flutter_application_1/README.md

 Includes a side menu used to navigate between the three pages in the application.

-1 - The basic application provided when opening a project - a button to press and the number of clicks on the button scheme.
+page 1 - The basic application provided when opening a project - a button to press and the number of clicks on the button scheme.

-2- Photo page
+page 2- Photo page

-3 - To do list page
+page 3 - To do list page